pmem/pmdk/doc/libvmem.3.md

 + **4** - This level enables voluminous and fairly obscure tracing information that is likely only useful to the **libvmem** developers.

 The environment variable `VMEM_LOG_FILE` specifies a file name where all logging information should be written.
-If the last character in the name is “-”, the PID of the current process will be appended to the file name when the log file is created.
+If the last character in the name is "-", the PID of the current process will be appended to the file name when the log file is created.
 If `VMEM_LOG_FILE` is not set, output goes to stderr.
 All prints are done using the *print_func* function in **libvmem** (see `vmem_set_funcs()` above for details on how to override that function).

 Setting the environment variable `VMEM_LOG_LEVEL` has no effect on the non-debug version of **libvmem**.

 ### EXAMPLE ###

-The following example creates a memory pool, allocates some memory to contain the string “hello, world”, and then frees that memory.
+The following example creates a memory pool, allocates some memory to contain the string "hello, world", and then frees that memory.

 ```c
 #include <stdio.h>